ca-m/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 ALX System Engineering DevOps
-Project 0x11: What Happens When You Type Google In Your Browser and Press Enter DevOps; Network; SysAdmin
+Project 0x11: What happens when you type google.com in your browser and press Enter DevOps; Network; SysAdmin